kainlee2304/Final_TestDTDM/README.md

 ## **Configuring, Setting Up, Connecting to Database, and Deploying Product Listing Function**

+**Introduction**

 Hello everyone!
 My name is Nguyen.
-Today, I will talk about our project, `Final_TestDTDM`.
+Today, I talk about our project, `Final_TestDTDM`.
 This is a simple app.
 It uses Node.js and PostgreSQL.
-We deploy it on Railway.
+We put it on Railway.
 I will show you how to set up, connect to the database, and deploy the product listing function.
-This function helps users see all products or search for products.
+This function helps users see all products or search products.
 Let’s start!

+---

+**What is Product Listing Function?**

-First, let’s talk about the product listing function.
-In our app, we have two main actions for listing products:
+First, I explain the product listing function.
+In our app, we have two actions:
 - **See all products**: This is the `GET /products/all` API.
 It shows all products in the database.
 - **Search products**: This is the `GET /products` API.
 It finds products by name or category.

-These actions help users view product information like name, price, and image.
-Now, I will show you how to build this step by step.
+These actions help users see product information like name, price, and image.
+Now, I show you how to build this step by step.

+---

 **Step 1 – Set Up the Environment**

-First, we need to set up our computer to work on the project.
+First, we set up our computer to work on the project.
 Here are the steps:

 1. **Install Node.js**:
    - Go to the Node.js website.